 The U.S. Department of Labor details the celebration outlined when Labor Day was first proposed as a holiday:

 A street parade to exhibit to the public “the strength and esprit de corps of the trade and labor organizations” of the community, followed by a festival for the recreation and amusement of the workers and their families.
 This became the pattern for the celebrations of Labor Day.
 Speeches by prominent men and women were introduced later, as more emphasis was placed upon the economic and civic significance of the holiday.

-The initial marches weren't just to draw attention to the usefulness of American workers.
+The initial marches weren’t just to draw attention to the usefulness of American workers.
 Laborers worked 12-hour days.
 There was no minimum wage and there were no safety regulations.
-There were riots and strikes and
+There were riots and strikes and workers wanted change.

-If you're one of those people who gets the day off and will celebrate with a swim and some hot dogs and beers, remember to take a minute and remember some unions are still fighting for workers.
+If you’re one of those people who gets the day off and will celebrate with a swim and some hot dogs and beers, remember to take a minute and remember some unions are still fighting for workers.
 From the AFL-CIO:

 This Labor Day, working people in every corner of the country have good reason to be proud.
 Our movement is on the rise.
 We are marching and striking and organizing.
 We are refusing to accept business as usual.